A10 Networks: Raising PT To $11 Based On Improved Outlook For Network Security Products (NYSE:ATEN)

 A10 is a Buy and I lift my price target from $10 to $11.

-A10 Networks (ATEN) is based in Taiwan and is a provider of audio/visual and IT connectivity solutions.
-It is the #1 global market leader in KVM switches.
-A10 is a relatively small company (market cap = $637 million) that also provides hardware and software solutions for enterprises to securely run their cloud-based businesses.
+A10 Networks (ATEN) is based in San Jose, CA and is a relatively small company (market cap = $637 million) that provides hardware and software solutions for enterprises to securely run their cloud-based businesses.
 News of the recent and massive U.S. security breach will likely lead to increased spending on securing networks and data, and should be a nice tailwind for A10 going forward.
 As a result, I am raising my price target from $10 to $11, which would represent a 25% return.

 In my first Seeking Alpha article on A10 (see A10 Networks Should Be A $10 Stock), I suggested the stock was very attractive because of:

-Note: This article was amended on 12/18/2020 to reflect a correction related to the company's headquarters and identity